J. K. Okine

-Jacob Korley Okine (1926 - 2018) was a Ghanaian schoolmaster.
-He served as headmaster of Accra Academy from 1967 to 1986.
+Jacob Korley Okine (1926 - 2018) was a Ghanaian teacher and city councillor.
+He was headmaster of Accra Academy from 1967 to 1986.
 He was the third head of the school.
+He was Presiding Member of the Accra City Council from 1987 to 1994.

 Early life

 Jacob Korley Okine was born on 5 August 1926 in Accra.
 His parents were James Tawiah Okai and Dede Wusu.

-His education began at Accra United School and was continued at Accra Academy from 1939 to 1945.
-He was the headboy in his final year.
+Okine's elementary education was at Accra United School.
+He continued at Accra Academy from 1939 to 1945.
+There, he was the headboy in his final year.
 He studied at the intermediate department of Achimota College from 1946 to 1948.
 His mates at the department included Alex Kwapong, P. K. K. Quaidoo, Daniel Francis Annan, Patrick Anin and Alex Quaison-Sackey.
-In 1950, he was admitted to the University College of the Gold Coast and received a B. A. in Mathematics in 1952.
+In 1950, he was admitted to the University College of the Gold Coast and received the University of London's B. A. in Mathematics in 1952.

 Career

 Okine was a non-graduate tutor at Accra Academy from 1948 to 1950 when he took leave for further studies.
 In 1952, he returned to Accra Academy as a graduate tutor.
 He taught mathematics, English and Latin.
 In 1960, he was appointed senior mathematics master and school librarian with responsibility for the school's timetable.
 In May 1962, he was appointed as assistant headmaster to A. K. Konuah to replace J. A. Halm-Addo.
 With this, he assumed the duties of secretary of the Board of Governors.